brandonbloom/jseg/doc/graph.md

 information about related entities can be acquired via additional queries or recursively with the `depth` option.

-Null field values and empty collections are omitted.
+Null field values and empty collections are included.

 Returns null if no if the object does not exist.